 More often than not, oil spillage will occur, especially in a busy parking lot where there is a lot of car traffic.
 People often search on how to remove oil stains from concrete driveway.
 Research from some of the most reliable sources shows that oil spills cause damage by eating through and degrading asphalt.
 Therefore, upon noticing any oil coating, get our asphalt paving contractors who runs asphalt paving companies to work on it and service oil spill clean up driveway before it becomes saturated.
 If you wait too long, it will be difficult and costly to remove the oil and repair the damage!

 Did you know that oxidation could damage your asphalt?
 Yes, it does!
 Typically, asphalt has a black-charcoal color and often stretches under variable traffic loads.
 Oxidation, a procedure that exposes a given surface to ionized oxygen, fades away the black color of asphalt so it looks grayish in the long run.
 The impact of this process is breaking down the asphalt so it loses the original flexibility under different loads, resulting in a cracked pavement.
 If you notice any color change, please contact our repair company as soon as possible to deal with it.
-Also, checkout our parking lot striping service.
+Also, checkout our yellow pavement markings service.
+Checkout our road marking services.

 Water and direct sunlight